diojin/mockingjay/docs/coupon_development_toolkit_collections.md

 Most of customer serialization implementation can be found in [Kryo_Serializers_Git_1]

 ### Spymemcached
-`A simple, asynchronous, single-threaded memcached client written in java.` [spymemcached_git]
+`A simple, asynchronous, single-threaded memcached client written in java.`
+[spymemcached_git]
 [spymemcached_gc]

 * Efficient storage of objects.
 General serializable objects are stored in their `serialized form` and optionally compressed if they meet criteria.
 Certain native objects are stored as tightly as possible (for example, a Date object generally consumes six bytes, and a Long can be anywhere from zero to eight bytes).
 * Resilient to server and network outages.
 In many cases, a client operation can be replayed against a server if it goes away and comes back.
-In cases where it can't, it will communicate that as well.
-An exponential backoff(二进制指数回退) reconnect algorithm is applied when a memcached becomes unavailable, but asynchronous operations will queue up for the server to be applied when it comes back online.
+In cases where it can't, it will communicate that as well. `An exponential backoff(二进制指数回退) reconnect algorithm` is applied when a memcached becomes unavailable, but `asynchronous operations will queue up` for the server to be applied when it comes back online.
 * Operations are asynchronous.
 It is possible to issue a store and continue processing without having to wait for that operation to finish.
 It is even possible to issue a get, do some further processing, check the result of the get and cancel it if it doesn't return fast enough.
 * There is only one thread for all processing.
 Regardless of the number of requests, threads using the client, or servers to which the client is connected, only one thread will ever be allocated to a given MemcachedClient.
 Aggressively optimized.
-There are many optimizations that combine to provide high throughput.
+There are many optimizations that combine to provide `high throughput`.

 ### memaslap
 [memaslap] is a load generation and benchmark tool for memcached servers.
 It generates configurable workload such as threads, concurrencies, connections, run time, overwrite, miss rate, key size, value size, get/set proportion, expected throughput, and so on.
 Furthermore, it also tests data verification, expire-time verification, UDP, binary protocol, facebook test, replication test, multi-get and reconnection, etc.